jtydhr88/sd-3dmodel-loader/README.md

-# Stable Diffusion WebUI 3D Model Loader
+# Stable Diffusion WebUI 3D Model&Pose Loader
-A custom extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that allows you to load your local 3D model/animation inside webui, then send screenshot to txt2img or img2img as your ControlNet's reference image.
+A custom extension for [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) that allows you to load your local 3D model/animation inside webui, or edit pose as well, then send screenshot to txt2img or img2img as your ControlNet's reference image.
 ![1.png](doc/images/1.png)
 ![controlnet.png](doc/images/controlnet.png)